Trevor Bauer: Yokohama DeNA BayStars (2025)

+Long Island Ducks (2026)

+On April 2, 2026, Bauer announced that he had signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+On April 26, he threw a seven-inning no-hitter against the Lancaster Stormers.
+On May 12, Bauer set the franchise record with 15 strikeouts over eight innings while allowing two earned runs in a 6–3 victory over the Gastonia Ghost Peppers.
+On May 18, he was placed on the injured list due to back spasms.
+Two days later, while receiving treatment in Arizona, he was involved in a car crash where another driver T-boned his McLaren 765LT and totaled it; Bauer was not injured in the incident.
+He returned to the Ducks on June 21, and yielded one run, two hits, and struck out 10 in a win against the Lancaster Stormers.

+Diablos Rojos del México (2026–present)

+On June 22, 2026, Bauer's contract was purchased by the Diablos Rojos del México of the Mexican League, marking his second stint with the team.

 International career

 After his freshman year at UCLA, Bauer played for the USA Baseball Collegiate National Team.
 That summer, he posted a 1–1 record with a 4.67 ERA in five games, three of which were starts, and striking out 24 batters in 17 1/3 innings.

 In October 2024, Bauer appeared with the Switzerland national team in an exhibition against the Czech Republic.
 In 5.0 innings pitched, he allowed three runs, with two walks and three strikeouts.
 Switzerland went on to lose the game, 12–0.